GitLeeRepo/Cpp_ProgrammingNotes/Cpp_ProgrammingNotes.md

 ### nullptr

 A  **nullptr** should be used in comparisons rather than the older **NULL** when making comparisons or assignments since it makes it clear that you are dealing with pointer values rather than integer.
+It is also a keyword that is part of the language rather than a precompliler define for zero.

 ```c++
 int* ptr = nullptr;